 The theme of transparency is at the heart of Five Palm Jumeirah Dubai, a brand-spanking new resort on the trunk of Palm Jumeirah.
 With interiors by Yabu Pushelberg and NAO Taniyama Associates and architecture by P&T Architects and Engineers, this glass-encased structure has been designed to maximise the postcard-worthy Arabian Gulf views.
 A giant glass-cubed foyer greets guests on arrival, with sinuous waves of wood curling up through the airy space.
 Beyond the arrival zone lies a 60-meter-long swimming pool, flanked by palm trees and eateries; upstairs you’ll find 468 guest rooms and The Penthouse, a spectacular open-air bar on the 16th floor.

-With an expected opening date of October 2019, The Museum of the Future is rapidly taking shape in Downtown Dubai.
+With an expected opening date in 2020, The Museum of the Future is rapidly taking shape in Downtown Dubai.
 Already dubbed one of the world’s most advanced buildings, this curvaceous structure by Killa Designs has taken inspiration from the construction techniques of the aviation industry, using joint-free stainless steel and fibreglass panels to create a smooth elliptical shape.
 Once complete, the eye-catching oval will be inscribed with Arabic calligraphy, and will act as an incubator for innovation.